FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

 Edit Your PypeIt File
 ---------------------

-The :ref:`pypeit_file` dictates how the pipeline is executed for your raw data files.
-The filename is expected to end with ``.pypeit`` and it has a very specific format (see link above).
-While the file is automatically generated by ``pypeit_setup``, it can (and should) be edited by the user to ensure the reduction happens as expected.
+The :ref:`pypeit_file` dictates how the pipeline is executed on your raw data files.
+While you just generated the file automatically (above), it can (and should) be edited by the user to ensure the reduction proceeds as expected.

 Each unique instrument configuration will have its own PypeIt Reduction File.
 In the case of DeVeny, this means different rear filters, grating tilt angles, binning schemes, or even different gratings used on different nights.
-See :ref:`pypeit_file` for descriptions of the file format and common edits a user may wish to make.
+See :ref:`the relevant documentation <pypeit_file>` for descriptions of the file format and common edits a user may wish to make.

 **Specific LDT/DeVeny considerations:**

 #.
 The DeVeny-specific modifications to default PypeIt reduction parameters are
    already included in the ``LDTDeVenySpectrograph()`` class (:ref:`listed here
    <ldt_deveny_class>`) and loaded using the ``spectrograph = ldt_deveny``
-   specification at the top of the :ref:`parameter_block` -- it is not necessary to reproduce them in the :ref:`parameter_block` of your file.
+   line at the top of the :ref:`parameter_block` -- it is not necessary to reproduce all those parameters in the :ref:`parameter_block` of your file.
-   What do go here are changes away from the *DeVeny default configuration* you wish to use for reducing a particular data set.
-For instance, to specify that PypeIt should use the ``illumflat`` files to correct for illumination variations along the slit and it should only find and extract the one brightest object in each science frame, you would add to the parameter block:
+   What do go here are changes **away** from the *DeVeny default configuration* you wish to use for reducing a particular data set.
+For instance, to specify that PypeIt should use the ``illumflat`` files to correct for illumination variations along the slit and that it should only find and extract the one brightest object in each science frame, you would add the following to your parameter block:

    .. code-block:: ini